trucho/mdcv/index.md

 Clinical internship in a rural hospital with hands-on experience on patient care, and including rotations through the different hospital services (emergency room, general surgery and orthopedics, pediatrics, internal medicine, gynecology and obstetrics).

 ## Teaching experience
+`2024 - Present`
+__University of Maryland__
+BSCI408/BIOL709: Biology of Vision

+`2024 - Present`
+__Faculty - Neurobiology summer course__
+- *Marine Biological Laboratory, Woods Hole, MA, U.S.A*
+Taught and trained students on principles of the communication between neurons and the emergence of circuit function, leading to the development of a short research project.

 `2017`
 __Faculty - Citizen Science__
 - *Bard College, Annandale-on-Hudson, NY, U.S.A*